matijabozic/php_services/README.md

 Again, DoctrineOrm Service depends on DoctrineOrmConfig, but this time we use factory methods.

 Thats it, you should get a hold on how this all works.
 Its tested and works as it should.
-In future, Il try to find a way to define services with less lines of code, but without using YAML and create any dependencies.
+In future, Il try to find a way to define services with less lines of code, but without using YAML and making this library depended on external libraries.
 I want this library to be small and portable.